ct-clmsn/pyzmq-collectives/README.md

 ## Why use this over Dask and friends?

-Several popular data analytic or machine learning libraries that offer distributed computing features and capabilities are implemented using a 'microservices' model.
+Several common data analytic or machine learning libraries that offer distributed computing features and capabilities are implemented using a 'microservices' model.
 The 'microservices' model means several distributed 'follower' processes of a program run in an event loop and